RocketChat/chef-rocketchat/README.md

 ## Description

 Installs and configures a [Rocket.Chat](https://rocket.chat/) server.
+This is intended only to install the Rocket.Chat server.
+You'll want to use a wrapper cookbook to setup nginx as a proxy with ssl enabled.

 * Opscode Community Site: http://community.opscode.com/cookbooks/rocketchat
 * Source Code: http://github.com/gregf/chef-rocketchat